 The DIGITbrain Digital Agora in which the Digital Brain will be integrated, will provide a standards-based ecosystem on which digital twin models can be deployed, executed, and exploited.
 The integration of simulation tools, big data analytics, and artificial intelligence mechanisms will boost the operation and performance of the Digital Brain, bringing an innovative solution to rapidly and efficiently model digital twins.

 The following list contains tools and apps that are being integrated into the DIGITbrain Agora by DIGITbrain partners.
+Most of the tools, however not all, are open source and their code is available in open source code repositories.
 The tools and the required know-how will be available to - new and old - members of the DIGITbrain consortium.

 MinIO is a high-performance object storage, provided Amazon S3-compliant interface.
 MinIO is supported by Kubernetes, also provides graphical user interface.
 MinIO supports authentication (username-password) and network traffic encryption (TLS/SSL), which can thus be considered as a secure storage.